-The PIER-NOAA collaboration has resulted in several outreach products including the compilation of a short video segment on recent catch and release survivorship studies by the NOAA Ocean Media Center.
+Past work by the PIER team has focused on documenting post release survivorship in the California recreational fishery for the common thresher shark.
+This species is a great game fish that provides anglers with a challenge during the spring and fall months.
+This PIER-NOAA collaboration resulted in several outreach products including the production of a short video segment on catch and release survivorship studies by the NOAA Ocean Media Center.

 As with most studies at PIER, the thresher work has been possible through the productive collaboration with researchers from several organizations including NOAA, University of Massachusetts, Dartmouth, MiraCosta College and the University of Calgary, Canada.